Writing properties for ink! contracts

 Inside your file.rs

 Then, you can use the following example to create invariants.
-You need to create another impl if your contract, and to put it under the feature of phink.
+Create another impl in your contract, and put it under the feature of phink.
 Use assert! or panic! for your properties.

 #![allow(unused)]